Envian/xiv-criterion-na-strats/guides/_ew/amr/trash2.md

 * ***[cast]Issen*** A hard hitting tankbuster, which does not cleave.
 * ***[cast]Huton*** Speeds up the cast time of *[cast]Juji Shuriken*.

-The Onmitsugashira will then rapidly and repetedly cast *[cast]Juji Shuriken* until killed.
+The Onmitsugashira will then rapidly and repeatedly cast *[cast]Juji Shuriken* until killed.

 ## Shishu Kotengu 2

-{% figcap./3-safe.png %}
+{% figcap ./3-safe.png %}
 The 3 marker is safe after this AOE resolves.
 {% endfigcap %}